Picture

 The American Thoracic Society (ATS) will hold its International Conference this year from May 18 through 21 in San Francisco, California with pre-conference programs from May 16 through 17.

 The ATS International Conference is the home of pulmonary, critical care, and sleep professionals, from those in the earliest stages of their careers to those whose research or strides in clinical care has gained them international recognition.
 Each year, nearly 14,000 of these professionals choose to attend, present, and learn about the latest advances, meet with colleagues from around the world, and strike new collaborations.
-This year, several Northwestern Medicine pulmonogists and thoracic surgeons will be attending to share ideas and present their research at ATS 2025.
-View our presentation schedule below.
+This year, several Northwestern Medicine pulmonologists and thoracic surgeons will be attending to share ideas and present their research at ATS 2025.
+View our presentation schedule and pre-conference interviews with several physicians attending this year's conference below.

 NORTHWESTERN MEDICINE PRESENTATION HIGHLIGHTS